AI Agent Framework Comparison

 According to industry analysts, the agentic AI market reached an estimated $7.6 billion in 2025 and is projected to hit $47-52 billion by 2030.
 Analyst firms predict a significant percentage of enterprise applications will embed AI agents by end of 2026.
 With over a dozen frameworks competing for adoption, choosing the right one depends on what you actually need: rapid prototyping, cloud-native deployment, visual building, or production security.

-OpenLegion is a security-first AI agent platform built around container isolation, blind credential injection, and per-agent budget enforcement.
+OpenLegion is a security-first AI agent framework built around container isolation, vault-proxied credentials, and per-agent budget enforcement.
 This page compares it against every major alternative — including the explosion of OpenClaw ecosystem projects — so you can decide which framework fits your requirements.

 Master Comparison Table